 "Ignition Cycle" means a driving cycle that begins with engine start, meets the engine start definition for at least two seconds plus or minus one second, and ends with engine shutoff.
+For hybrid vehicles, "ignition cycle" means a driving cycle that begins when the propulsion system active definition is met for at least two seconds plus or minus one second, and ends when the propulsion system active definition is subsequently no longer met.

-"Keep-alive memory (KAM)," for the purposes of this regulation, is defined as a type of memory that retains its contents as long as power is provided to the onboard control unit.
+"Keep-alive memory (KAM)," for the purposes of this regulation, is defined as a type of memory that retains its contents as long as power is provided to the on-board control unit.
 KAM is not erased upon shutting off the engine but may be erased if power to the on-board control unit is interrupted (e.g., vehicle battery disconnected, fuse to control unit removed).
 In some cases, portions of KAM may be erased with a scan tool command to reset KAM.